CMPA

 A media magazine with a dual mission

 The Canadian Media Producers Association (CMPA) represents hundreds of independent film, TV, and digital media producers in Canada.
-Twice a year, the CMPA publishes Indiescreen, a magazine devoted to celebrating and inspiring these producers with in-depth articles on industry trends, infographics, Q&As with politicians and other industry folks, and a catalogue of all recent Canadian productions.
-The magazine is also delivered to elected officials across the country, highlighting the quality and magnitude of Canadian content and reminding decision makers of the industry’s economic impact.
+Every fall, er, festival season, the CMPA publishes Indiescreen, a magazine that celebrates and inspires these producers with diverse content about recent productions, industry trends, and legislative activity at home and abroad.
+The magazine is also delivered to elected officials across the country, highlighting the quality and magnitude of Canadian content and reminding top decision makers of the screen industry’s outsized economic impact.

-As the lead writer on Indiescreen, I’m responsible for the majority of the magazine’s editorial content.
-I interview producers and industry stakeholders, conduct research, and write compelling long- and short-form articles, Q&As, infographic pieces, and the message from the CEO—always with both of the magazine’s audiences in mind.
+I’ve been the lead contributor on Indiescreen since 2017.
+Working closely with the CMPA communications team, I help shape each issue’s direction.
+Then I conduct interviews, do my research, and write the majority of the magazine’s editorial content—long- and short-form articles, news pieces, Q&As, and the message from the CEO—all under pressing deadlines and always with both of the magazine’s audiences in mind.
 Below are just several examples of my work for Indiescreen.

 A website that works